docker/docs/docker-cloud/migration/cloud-to-swarm.md

 - Ensure **nodes can communicate** over the network and have stable resolvable DNS names.
 - Configure **load balancers**.

 Your swarm cluster of Docker CE nodes should probably resemble your existing Docker Cloud node cluster.
-For example, if you currently have five managers and seven workers of a particular size and spec, in hosted availability zones, your target swarm cluster should probably match that.
+For example, if you currently have nodes of a particular size and spec, in hosted availability zones, your target swarm cluster should probably match that.

-> To see the configuration of each of your clusters in Docker Cloud, select **Node Clusters** > _your_cluster_.
+> In Docker Cloud, to see the configuration of each of your clusters, select **Node Clusters** > _your_cluster_.

 This diagram shows a six-node swarm cluster spread across two availability zones: